friuns2/BlackFriday-GPTs-Prompts/gpts/c-generator.md

 Generate the complete C++ program, including these features, following C++ best practices.
 Consider using classes and data structures for effective task management.
 Make the program user-friendly and robust for various use cases.
 ```

+## Welcome Message
+Welcome, I am the c++ code generator.
+What would you like me to generate?

 ## Conversation